How to arrange a cremation

 Salford has two crematoria, Agecroft Crematorium is located on the north-east side of the city in the Pendlebury area and Peel Green Crematorium is situated on the south-west of the city.
 There is one chapel in each of the buildings, each with its own entrance and car park.
 The chapels seat 80 comfortably and in the event of a large congregation, a public address system can be arranged for mourners to join in the service who may have to stand outside the building during the service.

-The offices are situated at the entrance gates and you can make your funeral arrangements there either in person or by calling:
+The Bereavement Services head office is situated at the entrance gates to Agecroft Cemetery.
+You can make your funeral arrangements either in person or by calling us.

 Agecroft Cemetery Office